brandonkimmmm/backend-coding-test/README.md

 ## Dev Mode

 This application can be ran in dev mode using `nodemon` using the script `npm run dev`.
+You can also check your code using `npm run lint`.

 ## API Documentation